musaatalay1/dokku-php-example/README.md

 fork this!

 up for discussion: what version of slim?
-2.*?
+2.* ok?